-This lLand uUnit is approximately 109 acres and is located south of Land Unit L, west of Gallows Road, and north of Woodburn Road (see Figure 325).
-The northern portion of the land unit consists of Bedford Village, which is multifamily residential development envisioned to remain as currently developed with multi-family residential use.
-The southern portion consists of the Inova Fairfax Hospital, Northern Virginia Mental Health Institute, Woodburn Mental Health Center, and the Fairfax House and Woodburn Place.
+This ILand uUnit is approximately 109 acres and is located south of Land Unit L, west of Gallows Road, and north of Woodburn Road (see Figure 325).
+The northern portion of the land unit consists of Bedford Village, which is multi-family residential development.
+The southern portion consists of the Inova Fairfax Hospital, Northern Virginia Mental Health Institute, Woodburn Mental Health Center, and the Fairfax Houseand Woodburn Place.

-Inova Fairfax Hospital and related uses are envisioned to remain in this area. - and expand.
+Inova Fairfax Hospital and related uses are envisioned to remain in this area. and expand.
 The future hospital expansion should be coordinated with the expansion of county human service facilities as described below; some of which are currently provided at the Woodburn Mental Health Center.
 Bedford Village is envisioned to remain as currently developed, as multifamily residential use.